Pav-Van/Used-Electric-Vehicle-Analysis-and-Prediction-Model/README.md

  This LGB model could be put into production and be used to help a buyer determine a fair price for a car.
 The user would enter the different features of a used car they are interested in (Year, Mileage, Model, etc. ).
 The model would then return a prediction for the price.
 The error could be added and subtracted from the price to give the limits of a 'Fair Price' range.

-You can find the visulizations and insights produced from this report in a read friendly format [here](https://medium.com/@Philip_Van/5-insights-on-the-used-electric-vehicle-market-13013229b038).
+For a detailed post explaining the process and reasoning that lead to these results are found here: [here](https://medium.com/@Philip_Van/5-insights-on-the-used-electric-vehicle-market-13013229b038).

 ## Licensing, Authors, Acknowledgements